ciims/CiiMS/md/themes.md

 composer.lock
 ```

+### Theme Image

+To help end users distinquish themes, developers should include a 550x350 px image in the root of their theme folder called ```Default.php```.

 ### Theme.php

 ```Theme.php``` serves as the bootstrap file for your Theme, and is used to integrate your theme with CiiMS.
 A simplified ```Theme.php``` requires at minimum the following: